stefets/stefets/README.md

 Need professionnal support ?
 Contact me via an issue if you are a professionnal musician that want to integerate my solution in your setup.

-#### I am a programmer and a mididings power user with a five years of learning curve and near, daily usage.
+#### I am a programmer and a mididings power user with years of learning curve and near, daily usage.
 I support users on the https://groups.google.com/g/mididings

 <!--
 **stefets/stefets** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.